gabetucker2/gostack/README.md

 <h2>Stack Functions</h2>

- Constructor means the function receiver is the struct (`Stack`) itself Non-constructor means the function doesn't have a receiver or, if it does, it is an existing `Stack` object
+ Constructor means the function receiver is the struct (`Stack`) itself.

+ Non-constructor means the function doesn't have a receiver or, if it does, it is an existing `Stack` object.

+ Searching with browser utilities (e.g., `ctrl+f`) may be useful in this section.

 <h3>MakeStack</h3>